 '''

+#

-\ensuremath{\mathtt{\#}} makefile that makes use of generated makefile information
+makefile that makes use of generated makefile information

+#

-compile_options = /mf /d1 /w3
+compile_options = /mf /dl /warn

 first_target : window.lib .SYMBOLIC

 echo done

 !include wmkmk.mif

 window.lib : $(OBJECTS)

 wlib window $(OBJECTS)

 make : .SYMBOLIC

-wmkmk /r ..\c.c+..\c.cpp+..\h
+wmkmk /r ..\src\.for+..\inc

 '''

-Notice that there is a symbolic target "first_target" that is used as a "place holder".
+Notice that there is a symbolic target "first\target" that is used as a "place holder".
 The default behaviour for Make is to "make" the first target encountered in the makefile.
-The symbolic target "first_target" ensures that we have control over what file will be updated first (in this case "WINDOW.LIB").
+The symbolic target "first\target" ensures that we have control over what file will be updated first (in this case "WINDOW.LIB").
 The use of the !include preprocessing directive simplifies the use of program generated makefile information because any changes are localized to the file "MAKEFILE".
 As program development continues, the file "WMKMK.MIF" may be regenerated so that subsequent invocations of WMAKE benefit from the new makefile information.
 The file "MAKEFILE" even contains the command to regenerate the file "WMKMK.MIF".
 The symbolic target "make" has an associated command list that will regenerate the file "WMKMK.MIF".
 The command list can be executed by typing the following command:

-C>wmake make
+Example: C>wmake make